costrouc/quansight-nix-derivations/README.md

  - `libxnd`, `xnd`, `xnd-docs`
  - `libgumath`, `gumath`, `gumath-docs`
  - `uarray`, `uarray-docs`
+ - `xndtools` (not complete), `xndtools-docs`

-Building a package is as simple as
+Building a package includes running all tests.
+It is as simple as

 ```shell
 nix-build -A xnd
 ```